CMSgov/price-transparency-guide/README.md

 #### Allowed Amounts Object

+The allowed amounts object documents the entity or business and service code in where the service was provided out-of-network.

 | Field | Name | Type | Definition | Required |
 | ----- | ---- | ---- | ---------- | -------- |
 | **tin** | Tax Identification Number | String | The unique identification number issued either by the Social Security Administration or by the Internal Revenue Service (IRS). | Yes |